DanDeller/tinyWeather/README.md

   <li><a href='https://rethinkdb.com/'>RethinkDB</a></li>
 </ul>

-> NOTE: Docker is being used to start the app's web service and rethinkdb.
+> NOTE: Docker is being used to start the app's web services.

 <h2>How to use:</h2>
 <ul>